 - Latin for Children Primer A (student edition) NEW Revised Edition, Version 4.0**

 - Latin for Children Primer A History Reader NEW Revised Edition, Version 5.0**

 Please note: MP3 versions of the Latin for Children Primer A chants will be provided to the students enrolled in this course at no charge.

 *Required texts are not included in the purchase of the course.

 **The new revised edition is required for this course.
-Older versions of the student edition and answer key are not compatible with the course.
-(Note: The content of the history reader has not changed.)
+Older versions of the student edition, answer key, and history reader are not compatible with the course.

 - Latin for Children Primer A Activity Book

 This activity book accompanies Latin for Children Primer A, following the textbook chapter by chapter to supplement and enhance the practice of Latin vocabulary and grammar.
 With the activities, students will sail around the world, find their way out of dungeon mazes, rescue captive Latin words from an evil wizard, “week out” the wrong crossword puzzle questions . . . and more!
 The activity book is optional for this online class.

 - Latin for Children Primer A Answer Key